Cyclotomic difference sets in finite fields: Computation results and conjectures

 \subsection{Flag-transitive projective planes}

-A \emph{finite projective plane} of order $n$, where $n\in\mathbb{Z}_{>1}$, is a point-line incidence structure satisfying: \begin{itemize} \item[(i)] each line contains exactly $n+1$ points and each point is contained in exactly $n+1$ points; \item[(ii)] any two distinct lines intersect in exactly one point and any two distinct points are contained in exactly one line. \end{itemize} The incident point-line pairs are called \emph{flags}.
+A \emph{finite projective plane} of order $n$, where $n\in\mathbb{Z}_{>1}$, is a point-line incidence structure satisfying: \begin{itemize} \item[(i)] each line contains exactly $n+1$ points and each point is contained in exactly $n+1$ lines; \item[(ii)] any two distinct lines intersect in exactly one point and any two distinct points are contained in exactly one line. \end{itemize} The incident point-line pairs are called \emph{flags}.
 A permutation on the point set preserving the lines and flags is called a \emph{collineation} or \emph{automorphism}.
 If the collineation group of a finite projective plane acts $2$-transitively on the points, then it is said to be \emph{$2$-transitive}.
 If the collineation group of a finite projective plane acts transitively on the flags, then it is said to be \emph{flag-transitive}.
 Note that $2$-transitive finite projective planes are always flag-transitive because two distinct points determine a line.

-From the definition of difference sets one sees that, each $(v,k,1)$-difference set constitutes a finite projective plane once we call elements of $Z_v$ points and $D+a$, $a\in Z_v$ lines.
+From the definition of difference sets one sees that each $(v,k,1)$-difference set $D$ in an abelian group $F$ gives rise to a finite projective plane once we call elements of $F$ points and $\{D+a\mid a\in F\}$ lines.
 For such consideration, $(v,k,1)$-difference sets are also called \emph{planar difference sets}.
-The finite projective plane coordinatized by a finite field is said to be \emph{Desarguesian} since Moufang revealed its equivalence to certain configurational property named in honor of G. Desargues (see for example \cite{hughes1973projective}).
+A finite projective plane coordinatized by a finite field is said to be \emph{Desarguesian} since Moufang revealed its equivalence to a certain configurational property named in honor of G. Desargues (see for example \cite{hughes1973projective}).
 An elegant and celebrated theorem of Wagner \cite{wagner1965finite} asserts that every finite $2$-transitive projective plane is Desarguesian, which actually classifies the $2$-transitive projective planes.
-Generalization of Wagner's theorem oriented, a conjecture was made that every finite flag-transitive projective plane is Desarguesian.
+Toward a generalization of Wagner's theorem, a conjecture was made that every finite flag-transitive projective plane is Desarguesian.
 This conjecture has received attention of wide scope and is still open as it is attributed to the existence problem of related planar difference sets by Proposition \ref{p2} below.
 For more about the history of this longstanding conjecture including Proposition \ref{p2}, see \cite{thas2003finite,thas2008finite}.

 \begin{proposition} If there exists a finite non-Desarguesian flag-transitive projective plane of order $m$ with $v$ points, then $v=m^2+m+1$ is prime and $H_{v,m}$ is a $(v,m+1,1)$-difference set in $\mathbb{F}_v$ with $m>8$. \end{proposition}